 Bahrain’s most prominent human rights defender, Nabeel Rajab, who is the President of the Bahrain Center for Human Rights (BCHR), is being detained in Jau Prison since his initial arrest since June 2016.

 The ongoing judicial harassment against Nabeel Rajab includes three cases against him on several charges.
 All of his charges relate to the exercise of his freedom of expression, including for comments made on Twitter, during media interviews and in opinion articles.
-He faces up to 18 years in prison, and in one case he has had his trial postponed ten times (his last court appearance was on 7 March 2017).

 Case One: Twitter

 In this case, Nabeel is serving 5 years of prison for comments made on Twitter.
 He has been charged with the following: